 The Solomon Islands are about to sign a security agreement with China.
-For neighbors like Australia, the security deal is seen as a threat to see China setting up military presence in the Pacific as Beijing increases its influence in the region.
+For neighbors like Australia, the security deal is seen as a threat to see China setting up a military presence in the Pacific as Beijing increases its influence in the region.

 On March 31, the Solomon Islands announced it found an initial framework agreement on security cooperation with China.
-But this deal has Pacific neighbors, particularly Australia and New Zealand, worried as they see a potential for Chinese military to get closer their territories and areas of influence.
+But this deal has Pacific neighbors, particularly Australia and New Zealand, worried as they see a potential for the Chinese military to get closer to their territories and areas of influence.

 The Solomon Islands however argue the security deal will help respond to “soft and hard domestic threats” and defends a diversification of their partners.

 The Solomon Islands acknowledged the existence of a draft security agreement last week with China.
 But it didn’t provide details other than this would allow China to provide a “safe environment for local and foreign investments” as the government is working with Beijing on development frameworks.
 It would also include trade relations with China and educational exchange programs between countries.
 But China would basically have forces to make sure its infrastructure investment is safe.